top of page

 4. Electronic filing with USCIS.

-5. Case follow-up and response to requests for evidence (RFE).
+5. Case monitoring and response to requests for evidence (RFE).

 USCIS Recommendation: Submit your renewal between 120 and 150 days before your DACA expires to avoid gaps in protection or work authorization.